get-convex/workflow/README.md

 - Output from previous steps is available to pass to subsequent steps.
 - Run queries, mutations, and actions.
 - Specify retry behavior on a per-step basis, along with a default policy.
-- Specify how many workflows can run in parallel to manage load.
+- Specify how many workflow steps can run in parallel to manage load.
 - Cancel long-running workflows.
 - Clean up workflows after they're done.